nezvers/Simple-IR/README.md

 # Simple IR
- IR Impulse loader, made with Juce framework.
+ Convolution IR (Impulse Response) loader, made with Juce framework.
  Influenced by `NadIR` but with a 3rd IR applied on output, intended for reverb.

  ![preview img](preview.png)